-Multiple government bodies are involved in the process and the overall procedure can take anywhere from two to even as long as nine months depending on the type of entity that needs to be established and proper compliance with the procedural elements being met.
-Additionally, due to changes in legislation, the most efficient forms of business structure will vary over time and from situation to situation making the environment for corporate establishment fluid.
+Multiple government bodies are involved in the process, and the overall procedure can take anywhere from two to even as long as nine months, depending on the type of entity that needs to be established and proper compliance with the procedural elements being met.
+Additionally, due to changes in legislation, the most efficient forms of business structure will vary over time and from situation to situation, making the environment for corporate establishment fluid.

-This guide to setting up a company in China will provide an overview of the key benefits of each entity and provide best practice guidance on the processes involved for establishing a PRC entity.
+This guide to setting up a company in China will provide an overview of the key benefits of each entity and provide best practice guidance on the processes involved in establishing a PRC entity.

 Understanding the corporate environment

 Prior to setting up a Permanent Establishment (PE), an investor needs to understand clearly their business model in China and answer the following key questions, which would include:

 - What are the specific business objectives for the Chinese market and is establishing a legal entity the appropriate course of action at the given time?

 - What type of legal entity would be the optimal operational vehicle for conducting compliant business practice?

 - What will the business scope of the business be?